convergencelabs/convergence-server/README.md

 ```

 The -p 8080:8080 links the port on the localhost to the port 8080 in the container.
 If you are running on OSX or Windows, you will be running docker in a VM that has an ip address other than local host.
 The container will then be running on some other IP.

+## Support

+[Convergence Labs](https://convergencelabs.com) provides several different channels for support:

+- Please use the [Discourse Forum](https://forum.convergence.io) for general and technical questions, so the whole community can benefit.
+- For paid dedicated support or custom development services, [contact us](https://convergence.io/contact-sales/) directly.
+- Email <support@convergencelabs.com> for all other inquiries.